 When the first fastener in a group is tightened, it is elongated and the joint in its vicinity is compressed.
 When an adjacent fastener is tightened, the joint in the vicinity of the first fastener can be further compressed causing relaxation of that fastener.
 The amount of interaction depends on such factors as clamped parts stiffness, the spacing of fasteners and whether a gasket is used.
 Preload losses in the order of 50% to 100% have been recorded (see Reference 6.3).
 An example of this problem is given in Figure 6-9 and Figure 6-10 in which eight fasteners on the same flange are tightened in sequence.
 Figure 6-9 shows the "saw-tooth" effect of one tightening pass as the last fastener tightened in a particular quadrant end up with a greater preload than those immediately adjacent to it.
 However, after four passes Figure 6-10 illustrates that the final relaxation pattern is not a regular saw tooth.
 At each pass the joint is tightened by successively higher, but uniform, torques to the fasteners.

 This problem can be partly overcome by giving higher initial preloads to those fasteners expected to relax the most, thus producing a more uniform fastener load after relaxation.
-The highest accuracy is achieved by monitoring preload tests, using a technique such as ultrasonics, and applying small amounts of extra torque to the fasteners with insufficient preload.
+The highest accuracy is achieved by monitoring preload tests, using a technique such as ultrasonic, and applying small amounts of extra torque to the fasteners with insufficient preload.

 Bent Flanges